staedi/staedi.github.io/pages/posts/airflow-docker.md

 ---

-Previously, I introduced that [Airflow](https://airflow.apache.org) was now available in Apple Silicon in this [article]({% post_url 2022-08-10-airflow %}) (from version 2.3).
+From version 2.3, [Airflow](https://airflow.apache.org) has been available in Apple Silicon.

-But then, I did not think thoroughly about the possibliity of using **Airflow** in Windows operating systems as it is designed with nix-based OS in mind.
+Unfortunately, using **Airflow** in Windows operating systems is a different matter as it doesn't natively support the Microsoft's operating system.

 However, it is not entirely true, as I learned that **Airflow** can be used with the [Docker](https://docker.com).
 In a word, with `Docker WSL 2` installed (by default), Windows users can use the nix-based commands easily.
 In other words, **Airflow** commands can be used in **Windows** as well.